This post may contain affiliate links. Please read our disclosure policy.

 1. Toast the seeds for maximum flavor.
 Start by adding the cumin seed and coriander seeds to a dry skillet and toast them over medium-low heat for 4-5 minutes, tossing about every minute.
 You’ll know the seeds are done when you can smell the floral notes of the coriander and cumin in the air.
 Allow these to cool.
 Then transfer them to a mortar and pestle and break the seeds.
 You don’t want to turn this into powder.

 2. Combine the ingredients.
-You want to grab a bowl and stir together the chickpea flour, cumin and coriander, ginger and garlic paste, fenugreek leaves, kosher salt, celery seeds (or ajwain), red pepper flakes, baking soda, turmeric, minced serrano, chopped cilantro, half of the sliced onions, and 1/3 cup of water.
-Stir to combine.
+Grab a bowl, add the chickpea flour, cumin and coriander, ginger and garlic paste, fenugreek leaves, kosher salt, celery seeds (or ajwain), red pepper flakes, baking soda, turmeric, minced serrano, chopped cilantro, half of the sliced onions, and a splash of water and mix.

 3. Let it sit and do its magic.
-Then, you want the batter to hang out.
-The baking soda and salt will break down the onions and get them to release more water into the batter to bring it together.
-See picture 2 to see what it looks like after 30 minutes.
+Let the batter est. The baking soda and salt will break down the onions and get them to release more water into the batter to bring it together.
 Then squeeze the mixture together to release more liquid.
 Add the remaining onions, baby spinach, and potatoes into the batter and let it sit for another 15 minutes.
 If the batter is still mostly dry, add another tablespoon of water.
-This will depend on how humid the climate is; sometimes, you need a bit more.
 Heat the oil in a frying pan over medium heat while the batter rests.

 FAQs about this recipe